Arun1989ninja/PDFConverter/README.md

 This repository contains source code for developing a  basic pdf converter web application Libraries  may be in various states of development.
 Seeking contributions for all of these libraries:

-# Note
+# Note  <h2>:warning: </h2>

-<h3>:warning: </h3>This Repository uses Aspose.PDF.22.12.0.nupkg as it is  >150 Mb .This is not included.You may need to download it seperatly to make the project run
+This Repository uses Aspose.PDF.22.12.0.nupkg as it is  >150 Mb .This is not included.You may need to download it seperatly to make the project run